 The language of love is a complex thing.
 For some, it’s whisking away their other half on a surprise visit to Paris.
 For others, it’s about pouring their emotions into a beautifully crafted poem inside a romantic Valentine’s Day card.
 But for lots of us, our affection comes in the form of loving, cute, and often cringy pet names.

 You know a couple are truly infatuated with one another when they start giving each other little endearing nicknames.
 While some of us come up with truly creative names that mean a lot to us personally, plenty of us fall back on traditional names that have been around for decades.
-This got us wondering – which pet names are the UK’s favourite?
+This got us wondering – what are the UK’s favourite pet names for lovers?

 To find out, we surveyed people of all ages, gender, and ethnicities from across the UK and broke the results down by country and region to see which names were most popular.

 How many people call their partner by their pet name?

 According to those we surveyed, 47% of couples address their partner by a pet name more often than their real name, with a further 56% saying they enjoyed being called their pet name at home.

 However, when we step out into the public, it seems the vast majority of us like to stick to using our partners’ actual names.
 76% of those we spoke to said they used their partner’s real name in public, and 32% of Brits did admit that they felt embarrassed calling their partner by their pet name in a public space.

 The UK’s top 10 pet names for partners